 I’ve also just been cleared from cancer.
 The latest pathology report indicated that.
 Hooray!

-I’m still feeling a bit sad about not being able to carry child anymore, because in the past, while I’ve been vocal that I no longer plan to have any more kids, I’ve kept myself open in case my future life long partner would want one (I use “partner” because I don’t know if I’d ever wed and actually have a husband too).
+I’m still feeling a bit sad about not being able to carry children anymore, because in the past, while I’ve been vocal that I no longer plan to have any more kids, I’ve kept myself open for when my future life long partner would want one (I use “partner” because I don’t know if I’d ever wed and actually have a husband too).
 Now that choice was taken from me and the long wound on my abdomen and the pain inside are cruel reminders of this fact.

 This already feels like rock bottom for me.
 However, I can only see myself going up from here.
 On the bright side, I don’t have cancer, and I’ve eradicated the chances of having endometrial or uterine cancer in my future.
 I don’t have to keep suffering from heavy bleeding anymore!

-If anyone is stupid enough to think that I am having a vacation and the time of my life ignoring work messages and calls that stress me out, shut up and have a heart.
+If anyone is stupid enough to think that I’m on a vacation and the time of my life ignoring work messages and calls that stress me out, shut up and have a heart.
 I’ve just been through two surgical procedures!
 One of which is a major operation!

 An abdominal hysterectomy has a higher rate of post-operative infection and pain than a vaginal hysterectomy does so I know that I have to stay alert because my recovery is far from over, but I also know I made the right decision for myself.